-The School of Community Health’s multi-disciplinary social science programs provide students with the opportunity to customize a focus of study and to create a trajectory toward careers of interest in the health field.
-As part of Portland State University’s College of Urban and Public Affairs, the School of Community Health benefits greatly from our unique location in the heart of the very livable, walkable, bike-friendly, nature-friendly, downtown core of Portland, Oregon.
+The OHSU-PSU School of Public Health’s multi-disciplinary social science programs provide students with the opportunity to customize a focus of study and to create a trajectory toward careers of interest in the health field.
+Located in Portland State University’s College of Urban and Public Affairs, the OHSU-PSU School of Public Health benefits greatly from our unique location in the heart of the very livable, walkable, bike-friendly, nature-friendly, downtown core of Portland, Oregon.

-The undergraduate degrees offered through the School of Community Health are a Bachelor of Arts (B.A.) and a Bachelor of Science (B.S.) in Health Studies.
+The undergraduate degrees offered through the OHSU-PSU School of Public Health are a Bachelor of Arts (B.A.) and a Bachelor of Science (B.S.) in Health Studies.
 We also offer two undergraduate minors: Community Health and Aging Services.

 In addition to meeting the general University degree requirements, students earning a B.A./B.S. degree in Health Studies must successfully complete the following requirements: